RadotJar/faraway-fastness/_notes/lair-of-the-lamb.md

 battles than fighting.
 Running away is often the right choice.
 The most reliable ways to kill a monster don't rely on attack rolls.
-- Social skills will make your life easier, but there are no social stats or abilities.
+- Social skills will make your life easier, but reaction rolls won't do you any good in this adventure where most creatures already have a preordained reaction to you.
 To be effective you must learn what creatures want (usually by just asking them).
 - There are over a dozen secret doors and hidden treasures in this adventure.
 They range from the obvious to the cryptic.
 None of these are essential, but